 For the majority of pups, crates are a necessity.
 They keep them safe while their owners are not around, when traveling or when there is any kind of threat.
 That is why your pal needs to develop a positive attitude towards crates.

 Associating it with punishments is definitely not a way to achieve this.
 Even when your buddy messes something up, try to avoid using a crate or a cage to teach him a lesson.
-Use some other tool to teach him discipline and proper behavior, rather than make him hate his kennel.

 - Don’t Make It As Their Permanent Home